Loading…

 It does.
 With a specific explanation for why.

 The premise: a guy named Kim Dokja has spent years as the sole reader of an obscure online novel called "Three Ways to Survive the Apocalypse."
 One day, the events of that novel begin occurring in reality.
-He is not transported anywhere — the novel's world invades his.
+He is not transported anywhere.
+The novel's world invades his.
 Because he is the only person who has read the entire story, he is the only person who knows what's coming.

 This is not isekai in the conventional sense.
 Kim Dokja doesn't gain a new body or wake up in a fantasy world with a stats screen.
 He's a 28-year-old office worker in Seoul who watched his entire subway car transform into monsters on his way to work, and he happened to have read the manual.